yaocoding007/yaocoding007/README.md

 - 👋 Hi, I’m Mr.yao
-- 👀 I’m interested in js
+- 👀 I’m interested in javascript
-- 🌱 I’m currently learning ast
+- 🌱 I’m currently learning vite
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...